 I saw an incredible movie recently, Buck.
 It’s a documentary about the real “Horse Whisperer.”
-It got me thinking about something that must be talked about, but is hard to talk about in public.
+It got me thinking about something that is hard to talk about in public — the roots of being painfully shy.
 So let me try.

 I’m goin’ deep and gettin’ personal here about the roots of painful shyness.

 The film told the true story of Buck Brannaman, who is known for his gifted connection with horses, and training horses without using harsh methods.
 (His story was fictionalized in the book and film, The Horse Whisperer.)

 When you watch him with a horse, you can see why they call him the Horse Whisperer.
 It’s magical.

 In the documentary, Buck is open about his very introverted nature, and his extreme shyness in his past.
 One person said Buck couldn’t look people in the eye when he first started out as a horse trainer.
 I suspect he’s also a highly sensitive person (HSP).